VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

 A building is a set of 3DTiles vertices, characterized by a common building ID.
 It often represents a "real life building".

-### Tiles Building Information (TBI)
+### Tiles Information (TI)

 In our application, we often need to interact with buildings rather than whole tiles.
-To do that, we have building IDs stored in batch tables, used to link buildings with actual vertices of the tiles.
-The Tiles Building Information object (short : TBI) is used to easily access building-specific information without searching in every tile.
+To do that, we have batch IDs identifiying specific parts of a tile (which has a tile ID).
+We also have building IDs in batch tables, used to link buildings with actual vertices of the tiles.
+The Tiles Information object (short : TI) is used to easily access building-specific information without searching in every tile.

-The TBI has serveral useful properties :
+The TI has serveral useful properties :

-- `buildings` is a dictionnary that maps each building ID with its specific data (what we call 'Building Information').
+- `tiles` store each tile that was explored by the TI.
+Each tile is an array, mapping batch IDs to building information.
 A building information object contains a few properties :
   - `arrayIndexes` stores the indexes of the vertices of the building
-  - `tileId` references the tile in which the building is stored (we need to store the tileId and not the whole tile, because tile objects are destroyed and re-created when unloaded / loaded).
+  - `tileId` references the tile in which the building is stored
+  - `batchId` is the batch ID of the building
-  - `centroid` contains the centroid of the geometry.
+  - `centroid` contains the centroid of the geometry
-- `loadedTiles` store each tile that was explored by the TBI.
-As we mentioned before, the 3DTiles layer does not contains every tile of the tileset, but only the ones that are currently rendered.
-In order to keep in mind which tile we have analyzed, we keep them in the `loadedTiles` dictionnary.
+  - `props` is a dictionnary that contains the same information as the batch table, related to this building.
+For example, what we call a building ID is stored here under the name "cityobject.database_id".
 - `loadedTileCount` is the size of `loadedTiles`.
 - `totalTileCount` is the total number of tiles in the tileset.